baldogiRichard/apex-comments/README.md

 # setup

+You can check each setup in my downloadable <a href="https://github.com/baldogiRichard/plug-in-site" rel="nofollow">Sample Application: APEX Plug-ins by Richard Baldogi</a>

 The following attributes must be specified in order to fulfill the JSON which will display the comments in the region.

 <u>Query example:</u>